BigBabay/AsyncConverter/README.md

 ## Async suffix in a method name
 AsyncConverter will suggest you to add the 'Async' suffix to an asynchronous method name in all cases except:
 1. Classes inherited from `Controller` or `ApiController`.
 2. Methods of test classes.
 NUnit, XUnit and MsUnit are supported.
+This may be turn off in Resharper->Options->Code Inspection->Async Converter->Async Suffix

 ![Suggesting method name with Async suffix](ReadMe/Naming.gif)